 Alma College is among your best bets if you want to study International Relations & National Security.
 Alma, Michigan features a stylish small-town feeling for college students to study in.

 It's difficult to beat Eastern Michigan University if you want to pursue International Relations & National Security as a major.
-Eastern Michigan University is located in the suburban region of Ypsilanti, Michigan, close to shops and other entertainment.
+With more than 20,000 students, this institution is one of the biggest schools in the U.S..

 Kalamazoo College is among your top options if you want to study International Relations & National Security.
 Placed in Kalamazoo, Michigan, this institution is a very good option for students who enjoy the buzz of a substantial city.